 Year 7 Programme of Study

-‘The Invaders of Britain’ – how our country’s culture, beliefs and traditions were shaped before 1066 by the arrival of the Romans, the Saxons and the Vikings
+‘The Invaders of Britain’ - a study of British History that consolidates and extends pupils chronological knowledge before 1066’, that includes the Romans in Britain, as ‘a study of the impact through time of the migration of people to, from and within the British Isles’’ How our country’s culture, beliefs and traditions were shaped before 1066 by the arrival of the Romans, the Saxons and the Vikings

-‘The Norman Conquest’ – a study of the invasion and conquest of 1066 that changed England forever.
+‘The Norman Conquest’ - the development of the Church, State and Society in Medieval Britain 1066-1509.
+A study of the invasion and conquest of 1066 that changed England forever.

 ‘The Medieval World’ – how England was shaped by its beliefs and the fierce battle between the State and Church for hearts and minds.